determined-ai/determined/.github/pull_request_template.md

 - [ ] Licenses should be included for new code which was copied and/or modified from any external code.

 <!---
-Example Commit Body: "docs: tweak recommended "pip install" usage".
+Example Commit Body:
+docs: tweak recommended "pip install" usage [DET-123]

 Specifically, this title should contain a type and a description of the change being made: